CS2031-DBP/proyecto-web-mure/README.md

 Before setting up the project, ensure you have the following installed on your machine:

 - **Node.js**: Latest version
+- **Backend**: You'll need to run the backend before using the app, use the following repository "Repo".
+Also, in case you don't use "localhost:8080" to comunicate to your local API, feel free to change it in the "services/api.js" file to match your direction.

 ## Getting Started 🚀
 ___